History & Origin of Tattoos

 The tradition of giving and receiving tattoos by hand in Samoa has been practiced for more than two thousand years.
 The techniques and tools used for this traditional practice have hardly changed during this time either.
 The skill is taught and passed down from father to son.

 Once complete, the tattoos represent and celebrate dedication to the culture and great endurance.
 These tattoos are extremely painful to receive and the procedure comes with a great risk of infection.
-Unfortunately, those who are unable to endure the pain can be branded with the mark of shame.
+Unfortunately, those who are unable to endure the pain can be branded with the mark of shame on their skin forever.

 Ancient Greece & Ancient Rome